 Whitefish is surrounded by lakes and rivers, perfect for fishing and fly fishing, with several varieties of trout, Coho salmon, whitefish and northern pike.
 You can head out with a guide, go fishing on horseback, book a tour or get out on your own.
 For all your fishing needs, including guides, pay a visit to the Lakestream Outfitters & Flyshop.

 We suggest going down to the Marina at The Lodge at Whitefish Lake where you can find watercraft rentals and services.
 Plus you’ll be at one of the best spots in Whitefish to eat and drink with a view of the lake after your water adventure.
 There are also rivers for more water fun, especially if you love whitewater rafting!

-Hiking in Big Sky Country
+Hiking in Whitefish Montana Big Sky Country (spring, summer, fall)

-With Big Mountain and Glacier National Park so close by it’s no surprise there’s an abundance of hiking trails near Whitefish, some of which are open year-round.
+With hiking being one of the top things to do in Glacier National Park and being so close by it’s no surprise there’s an abundance of hiking trails near Whitefish.
+Some of which are open year-round.
 One of the most accessible and popular is the Whitefish Trail.
 There are 12 trail-heads and more than 42 miles of natural trails used by hikers, cyclists, equestrians and even skiers in the winter.

-Become a cowboy/cowgirl for the day
+Become a Cowboy/Cowgirl for the Day (spring, summer, fall)

 Fulfill your cowboy or cowgirl dreams by riding the trails around Montana’s outstandingly beautiful wild west, Big Sky Country.
 Swan Mountain Outfitters and the Lodge at Whitefish Lake both offer a variety of rides for all levels and if you want to have the full dude ranch experience take a look at a stay at Bar W Guest Ranch.